 - 7.2 The Clerk to the Fire and Rescue Authority is the designated 'Monitoring Officer' in accordance with the Local Government and Housing Act 1989, and ensures compliance with established policies, procedures, laws and regulations.
 After appropriate consultation, this officer will report to the Authority in respect of any proposals, decisions or omissions which could be unlawful.
 The Authority's established anti-fraud and corruption arrangements provide a deterrent, promote detection, identify a clear pathway for investigation and encourage prevention.
-These include procedures designed to combat money-laundering. - 7.3 The Internal Audit function operates to the standards set out in the 'Code of Practice for Internal Audit in Local Government in the United Kingdom, 2006' produced by CIPFA.
-The Audit Manager reports to the Audit Committee a summary of audit findings annually, and also reports annually an opinion on the overall adequacy and effectiveness of the Authority's control environment.
-The Authority outsources its Internal Audit function to Conwy County Borough Council as part of its Treasury and Financial Services SLA.
-The Internal Audit service, which is independent in its planning and operation and is designed to give assurance that the Authority maintains adequate systems of internal control and makes recommendations on the ways to enhance these where it feels necessary.
-The Head of Audit Services has direct access to the Chief Fire Officer, all levels of management and elected Members. - 7.4 The Authority has an objective and professional relationship with its external auditors.
-In September 2013, the Wales Audit Office and KPMG presented to the Audit Committee its 'Audit of Accounting Statements' Report, which stated their intention to issue an unqualified Auditor's Report on the accounting statements and related notes for 2012/13.
-The detailed report confirmed that the Authority's accounting statements give a true and fair view of the financial position as at 31 March 2013 as evidenced by the Relationship Manager's Annual Letter.
+These include procedures designed to combat money-laundering. - 7.3 Awareness training in employment law, whistleblowing, Bribery act 2010, Data Protection and Freedom of Information was delivered to the Executive Group on the 28th February 2015.
+The intention is to cascade this through- out North Wales Fire and Rescue Service during 2015/16. - 7.4 The Authority is required to collect, process and safeguard personal data in compliance with the Data Protection Act 1998 and, specifically, the eight guiding principles of that Act.
+The Authority achieves this through the application of its Data Protection and Data Retention policies, both first issued in July 2010.
+Information security is a standing agenda item for all meetings of the Authority's Information Steering Group. - 7.5 The Authority has an objective and professional relationship with its external auditors.
+In September 2014, the Wales Audit Office and KPMG presented to the Audit Committee its 'Audit of Accounting Statements' Report, which stated their intention to issue an unqualified Auditor's Report on the accounting statements and related notes for 2013/14.
+The detailed report confirmed that the Authority's accounting statements give a true and fair view of the financial position as at 31 March 2014 as evidenced by the Relationship Manager's Annual Letter.
 This can be found on the Authority's website.